developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/rfid/index.md

 ---
-title: RFID
+title:  Rfid Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The RFID Module is not included in the default RhoElements/RhoStudio installers.
+The Rfid Module is not included in the default RhoElements/RhoStudio installers.
 To be able to use the RFID module, a separate package must be downloaded and installed - please SEE REMARKS for how this can be obtained.
 Provides access to control the functionality of the device's RFID reader.
 Currently the plug-in is supported on MC 3190Z and MC 9190Z devices.

 ## Syntax
 <table class="re-table">